Where to Bet Formula 1 Online

 Before betting on a winning margin, always check the stats from previous years.
 It also helps to know about the circuit that is being raced on, and seeing what changes might’ve been made over recent years.
 If significant changes have been made to a circuit, then appropriate adjustments need to be assumed for the potential winning margin.

-I prefer BetFair for winning margin bets because they offer them in the fashion shown above.
+I prefer Bet365 and BetFair for winning margin bets because they offer them in the fashion shown above.
 However, I never place a winning margin bet without checking what Ladbrokes is offering.
 They usually offer over/under bets on a single time, and it isn’t uncommon to see their times tighter than historical stats.

 For example, when you remove the dominant win by Lewis Hamilton at the 2008 British Grand Prix, the average winning margin for the past 10 seasons has been over 10 seconds (higher if you include 2008).
 However, for the 2011 British Grand Prix, Ladbrokes offered 11/10 on ‘over 7.5 seconds’, when history tells us this bet should be in closer to ‘over 10 seconds’ at 10/11.
 Part of the reason for this is because fans tend to think races will be closer than they actually are.
 For those that do their research, value can be found in winning margin bets.